 - Beginning Russian: 9 quarter/6 semester UC units

-- Intermediate or Advanced Russian Grammar/Phonetics/Conversation: 9 quarter/6 semester UC units
+- Intermediate or Advanced Russian Grammar, Phonetics, and Conversation: 9 quarter/6 semester UC units total

 - Culture Courses:

 - One upper-division content course divided into sections depending on Russian language level covering topics such as Russian film, music, and mass media: 4.5 quarter/3 semester UC units

 - Russian Culture lecture series and excursions: 1.5 quarter/ 1.0 semester UC units

 CIEE provides full syllabi for their courses.
 Once on the page, scroll down to the section titled "Curriculum."

 Use the following resources to learn about courses on UCEAP:

 This program is affiliated with the Council on International Educational Exchange (CIEE) and St. Petersburg State University.
 Program participants take courses with US students offered through CIEE and taught by St. Petersburg State University faculty.

 You are required to take a full-time course of study while abroad.
-15 quarter/10 semester UC units are required; five courses.
+15 quarter/10 semester UC units are required; three or five courses.